Cloud1379/cse15l-lab-reports/LabReport2.md

 ![Image](https://i.imgur.com/PZrtBIq.png)

-In this screenshot, the methods handleRequest and main are called.
+In this screenshot above, the methods handleRequest and main are called.
 The relevant arguments are "How are you" which is the messsage being added, "/add-message" to signify that a string is being added, "=" to split up the parameters, and "s" to represent the first parameter.
 There is also the entire url, which is http://localhost:4000/add-message?s=How%20are%20you In this class, I have an arrayList of strings, and in this screenshot "How are you" is being added to the end of it.
 This arrayList is then copied over to a single string with multiple lines and returned.
 In this case, now there are two items in the arrayList, "Hello" and "How are you" so both of them are shown on the screen.